Partnership for Long Term Care

 If you already bought a policy how do you know if it is Partnership or not?

 To find out if your policy is Partnership contact the insurance company directly.
+We do not have information about your policy.

 You will need: name, policy number or social security number.